Fraser’s Guide to the William Turner Exhibition

 Read on to learn more about this world-acclaimed artist and discover how the best collaboration between England’s most romantic artist and Scotland’s most romantic writer – Sir Walter Scott – created some of the best scenes that capture that essence of Edinburgh to this day.

-How I Can Enjoy the Turner Exhibition
+How I Can Enjoy the William Turner Exhibition at the Scottish National Gallery

 Where: The Mound, Edinburgh EH2 2EL